Broadband over power lines: Key characteristics of BPL

-Implementation

-Generally BPL is described as either In-House BPL to network machines within a building (including power line-based WiFi extenders), or Access BPL which will carry broadband Internet using power lines and allow power companies to monitor power systems.

-Because electric current and radio (data) signals oscillate at different frequencies they do not interfere with each other enough to significantly disrupt data transmission.

-Medium voltage (MV) lines carry generally up to a few tens of kilovolts, over a few kilometres between the electricity distribution stations and pole-mounted transformers.
-Low voltage lines transmit a few hundred volts over a few hundreds of metres, usually from pole-mounted transformers into a home or business.

-Typically modem couplers embed data signals on to MV lines at the substation, with extractors at the LV distribution transformer feeding power into a group of buildings.

-BPL modems transmit in medium and high frequency (1.6 to 80 MHz electric carrier).
-The asymmetric speed in the modem is generally from 256 kbit/s to 2.7 Mbit/s.
-In the repeater situated in the meter room, the speed is up to 45 Mbit/s and can be connected to 256 PLC modems.
-In the medium voltage stations, the speed from the head ends to the Internet is up to 135 Mbit/s.
-To connect to the Internet, utilities can use optical fiber backbone or fixed wireless.

-Utility companies use frequencies below 490 kHz for their own data applications.
-Most BPL equipment was built to operate between 1.7 MHz and 30 MHz and occasionally up to 80 MHz.

-Technical challenges
+Implementation challenges

+Power lines were not designed for data transmission, they were created to deliver AC power at 50–60 Hz.
+If broadband data is transmitted at much higher frequencies, that are easily separated from the super low frequency power current, so that the data and electricity can travel in the same wire and be extracted separately; however, several obstacles have to be overcome to enable the high-speed and long-distance transmission of data along existing power lines.

 Deployment of BPL has illustrated a number of fundamental challenges, the primary one being that power lines are inherently a very noisy environment.
 Every time a device turns on or off, it introduces a pop or click into the line.
 Switching power supplies often introduce noisy harmonics into the line.
-And unlike coaxial cable or twisted-pair, the wiring has no inherent noise rejection.
+And unlike coaxial cable or twisted-pair, the wiring has no inherent tendency to reject noise picked up in line sements between power transformers.

 The second major issue is electromagnetic compatibility (EMC).
-The system was expected to use frequencies of 10 to 30 MHz in the high frequency (HF) range, used for decades by military, aeronautical, amateur radio, and by shortwave broadcasters.
+The system was expected to use frequencies of 10–30 MHz in the high frequency (HF) range, used for decades by military, aeronautical, amateur radio, and shortwave broadcasters.
 Power lines are unshielded and will act as antennas for the signals they carry, and they will cause interference to high frequency radio communications and broadcasting.
-In 2007, NATO Research and Technology Organisation released a report which concluded that widespread deployment of BPL may have a "possible detrimental effect upon military HF radio communications."
+In 2007, the NATO Research and Technology Organization (RTO) released a report which concluded that widespread deployment of BPL may have a "possible detrimental effect upon military HF radio communications."